brclar15/tabulaCapitolina/intro.md

 Nina Valenzuela Montenegro produced the next important work on the Tabulae.
 In her 2004 work Die Tabulae Iliacae, is the first to include twenty-two stones.
 Her approach thoroughly analyzes the inscriptions in conjunction with their corresponding images, which has been previously divorced from one another in scholarship.
 Valenzuela Montenegro's work is the most complete treatment of the dating, workshops, and literary context of these artifacts[Petrain 12].

 The two most up-to-date works on the Tabulae are that of Michael Squire and David Petrain.
 Building upon the centuries of work done on these artifacts, both scholars work through the Tabulae's original context as well adopting Valenzuela Montenegro's approach of maintaining the connection between the text and images on the stones.
 Petrain addresses how an ancient audience would have read these complex objects, and draws extensive parallels between the Tabula Capitolina and famous ekphrases in classical literature.
 His appendices are invaluable to any study of the Tabulae for their completeness and ease in synthesizing his discussion of the text and images on the stones.
-Michael Squire
+Michael Squire **pick up here, make sure to state function**

 as have shown that these highly complex and allusive documents are greatly worthy of interest.
 They were meant to be displayed and used by a highly educated class of people in order to display their knowledge.